Skip to main content

 What confidence details does Veryfi return?

 • "ocr_score" - a confidence OCR score, is a measure of how confident the Veryfi OCR system is in the correctness of the recognized text.
-Each character recognized by the Veryfi OCR engine is assigned a confidence score, indicating the system's overall level of certainty regarding the accuracy of the recognition.
+Each character identified by the Veryfi OCR engine is assigned a confidence score, indicating the system's overall level of certainty regarding the accuracy of the recognition.

 • "score" - a confidence score, represents the confidence of mapping an extracted value to a particular JSON field.